thefrontside/funcadelic.js/README.md

 use and this documentation doesn't help.
 Shoot me a line and we can talk it over about how to improve it.
 When in doubt, `foldl`.

+## Compatibility

+Funcadelic uses `Function.name` to determine the name of the constructor when creating typeclasses.
+Unfortunately, IE11 does not support retrieving the name of a function.
+You may use [Function.name polyfill](https://github.com/JamesMGreene/Function.name) to make this feature available in IE11.

 ## Development

 ```